ytan42/Simple_NeuralNet_Python/README.md

 # Simple_NeuralNet_Python
-2 hidden layers neural net for regression
+A simple fully connected neural network with 4 layers - 1 input, 2 hidden and 1 output for regression purpose.

-A very simple neural network coded in Python by using numpy and pandas only.
-The only other package used was scikitlearn for normalise the toy dataset.
+Primarily coded in Python by using numpy and pandas.
+The only other package used was scikitlearn for the normalise function.

 It's intended for self study only and not for commercial useage or production system.